Home Compare MBG.DE vs VOW3.DE

 Stability

-Both look solid on stability, though Mercedes-Benz Group AG still holds the stronger peer position.
+Both rank well on stability, but Mercedes-Benz Group AG still holds a clear edge.

 Stability — Dominant Gap